vivaria/edisonrul.ing/docs/source/cards/n/neo-spacian-twinkle-moss.md

 ### Card Rulings

-●Neo-Spacian Twinkle Moss' effect is a Trigger Effect.
+*   Neo-Spacian Twinkle Moss' effect is a Trigger Effect.
 It starts a Chain when the attack is declared.